Phrase structure rules

 Phrase structure rules are a type of rewrite rule used to describe a given language's syntax and are closely associated with the early stages of transformational grammar, proposed by Noam Chomsky in 1957.
 They are used to break down a natural language sentence into its constituent parts, also known as syntactic categories, including both lexical categories (parts of speech) and phrasal categories.
 A grammar that uses phrase structure rules is a type of phrase structure grammar.
 Phrase structure rules as they are commonly employed operate according to the constituency relation, and a grammar that employs phrase structure rules is therefore a constituency grammar; as such, it stands in contrast to dependency grammars, which are based on the dependency relation.

 Definition and examples

-Phrase structure rulers are usually of the following form:
+Phrase structure rules are usually of the following form:

 meaning that the constituent $A$ is separated into the two subconstituents $B$ and $C$.
 Some examples for English are as follows: